Semidefinite network games: multiplayer minimax and complementarity problems: Recognizing zero-sum semidefinite network games

 So \eqref{eq:recognizing1} can be written as

 For a fixed player $i$, this is equivalent to the SDP~\eqref{eq:sdp-recognizing1}. \end{proof}

-\begin{rem} While the optimization problems \eqref{eq:recognizing1} are usually considered as tract\-able, let us point out that these problems are related to the decision problem whether an SDP has a feasible solution (SDFP, semidefinite program feasibility problem).
+\begin{remark} While the optimization problems \eqref{eq:recognizing1} are usually considered as tract\-able, let us point out that these problems are related to the decision problem of deciding whether an SDP has a feasible solution (SDFP, semidefinite program feasibility problem).
 The complexity of SDFP in the Turing machine model is not known.
 Either $\mathrm{SDFP} \in \mathrm{NP} \,\cap\, \mathrm{co{-}NP}$ or $\mathrm{SDFP} \not\in \mathrm{NP} \,\cup\, \mathrm{co{-}NP}$.
-One obstacle to efficiently solving SDFP is that, by an example of Khachiyan described in Ramana's work \cite{ramana-1997}, exponential-size optimal solutions of semidefinite programs can arise.
-We note that exponential-size optimal solutions in an SDP can also arise if the optimal value is known to be zero.
-Namely, if $\mathrm{SDP}_n$ is a family of semidefinite programs with parameter $n$ which has exponential size optimal solutions in $n$, then one can construct a family of semidefinite programs with parameter $n$ which has optimal value 0 and exponential size solutions.
-To this end, just duplicate $\mathrm{SDP}_n$ using a new set of variables, called $\mathrm{SDP}'_n$, and consider the SDP whose objective function is the difference of the objective function of $\mathrm{SDP}_n$ and $\mathrm{SDP}'_n$ and whose feasible region is the Cartesian product of the feasible regions of $\mathrm{SDP}_n$ and $\mathrm{SDP}'_n$. \end{rem}
+One obstacle to efficiently solving SDFP is that, by an example of Khachiyan described in Ramana's work \cite{ramana-1997}, exponential size optimal solutions of semidefinite programs can arise.
+We note that exponential size optimal solutions in an SDP can also arise if the optimal value is known to be zero.
+Namely, if $\mathrm{SDP}_n$ is a family of semidefinite programs with parameter $n$ that has exponential size optimal solutions in $n$, then one can construct a family of semidefinite programs with parameter $n$, that has optimal value 0 and exponential size solutions.
+To this end, just duplicate $\mathrm{SDP}_n$ using a new set of variables, called $\mathrm{SDP}'_n$, and consider the SDP whose objective function is the difference of the objective function of $\mathrm{SDP}_n$ and $\mathrm{SDP}'_n$ and whose feasible region is the Cartesian product of the feasible regions of $\mathrm{SDP}_n$ and $\mathrm{SDP}'_n$. \end{remark}

+\begin{remark} As mentioned in the Introduction, every polymatrix game can be transformed into a payoff-equivalent polymatrix game with constant-sum edges (see \cite[Sections 4 and 5]{ccdp-polymatrix-16}).
+The construction carries over to semidefinite network games.
+Hence, every zero-sum semidefinite network game $\Gamma$ can be transformed into a payoff-equivalent semidefinite network game in which all edges are constant-sum semidefinite games.
+By further adding constant tensors to the payoff tensors of the edges, $\Gamma$ can be transformed into a semidefinite network game $\Gamma'$ in which all edges are zero-sum semidefinite games and such that $\Gamma$ and $\Gamma'$ have the same Nash equilibria. \end{remark}